-The bachelor’s degree program in Bioeconomics at the TUM Campus Straubing for Biotechnology and Sustainability incorporates various scientific disciplines in which the natural sciences work closely with the economic sciences across disciplinary boundaries.
-Students gain an understanding of environmental economics and economics enabling them to work with biological, chemical and technical principles and methods, as well as to think in and further develop local and global cyclic processes.
+The bachelor’s degree program in Bioeconomy at the TUM Campus Straubing for Biotechnology and Sustainability incorporates various scientific disciplines in which the natural sciences work closely together with the economic sciences across disciplinary boundaries.
+Students gain an understanding of economics in general and environmental economics.
+This enables them to work with biological, chemical and technical principles and methods, as well as to think in and develop local and global cyclic processes.
 By combining chemistry, engineering and the life sciences with micro- and macroeconomics, students gain comprehensive knowledge in the field of efficient and sustainable use of biogenic resources.

 In the first two semesters, important mathematical, scientific, environmental and economic fundamentals are acquired.
 From the third semester onwards, knowledge in the core areas of chemistry, physics, biology and business administration will be deepened.
 In the fifth semester, emphasis is placed on elective modules.
 The tandem module combines two specialist areas, so that a solution to a concrete problem can be developed in a structured and cross-disciplinary manner.
 The program concludes with the bachelor’s thesis.

-1st Semester: Mathematics, Economics, General Chemistry, Physical Chemistry, Cell and Microbiology, Business Administration
+1st Semester: Mathematics, Physics, Microeconomics, General Chemistry, Cell- and Microbiology, Environmental Management

 Elective modules: 20 credits must be obtained from the following list